varvarailyina/mds_thesis/README.md

 ## Emotion Analysis in German Parties' Press Releases

+Political parties don't just inform — they express:

+😠 😨 🤢 😢 😄 🤩 😌 🥺

+This project tracks how and when these emotions show up in 40,000+ press releases from 6 German parties in 2010-2019.

+---

 ### Project Overview

-German parties don't just inform — they express:

-😠 😨 🤢 😢 😄 🤩 😌 🥺

-This project tracks how and when  these emotions show up in ~45,000 press releases.

 I classify eight emotions — anger, fear, disgust, sadness, joy, enthusiasm, pride, and hope — using a pre-trained transformer-based language model (GELECTRA) fine-tuned on German political text.
 The results are aggregated to the document level and analyzed across parties, time, and issue categories.